Prime Video: The 51 Best TV Shows to Watch

 Friday

-- Paper Girls, season 1 premiere (2022-) -- Sci-fi.
+- Paper Girls, season 1 premiere (2022-) -- Sci-fi drama.
 Four paper girls are out on their delivery route when they become caught in the crossfire between warring time-travelers, changing the course of their lives forever.

 Read more: Amazon Prime Video: The Best Movies to Watch | Everything You Need to Know to Sign Up for Amazon Prime Video